 I will tell you below how to protect yourself from this kind of irresponsible driver.

 Punitive damages can be recovered when a driver is guilty of gross negligence or extreme recklessness.
 The argument is that a person’s voluntary intoxication qualifies as gross negligence and therefore, justifies an aware of punitive damages.
 Punitive damages are harder to bankrupt than compensatory damages.

 Contact an Experienced Motorcycle Accident and Injury Attorney Who Shares the Love of Riding With You

 If you’ve been involved in a motorcycle accident, whether or not you or the other driver was at fault, contact a motorcycle accident injury attorney now for a free case evaluation or to review our motorcycle accident frequently asked questions.
 You can reach me on my cell at (502) 694-1888.

 The Kentucky State Bar requires me to say that COURT COSTS AND CASE EXPENSES WILL BE THE RESPONSIBILITY OF THE CLIENT.

 The Desmond Law Office is a Louisville, Kentucky personal injury firm that concentrates in motorcycle wrecks, trucking accidents, and automobile accidents.
-If you’ve been injured in a car, motorcycle or tractor trailer wreck, contact me on my cell phone, 502-609-7657, for an immediate, free consultation.
+If you’ve been injured in a car, motorcycle or tractor trailer wreck, contact me on my phone, (502) 694-1888, for an immediate, free consultation.
 Yes, you will talk directly to me, Attorney Jim Desmond.